ktenzer/operator-helloworld/README.md

 ```

 ### Update Ansible role to deploy hellowoworld application
 Now we will learn to use the k8s Ansible module to deploy an application.
+We will deploy a helloworld application that prints to STDOUT.
 Notice the route is using the cluster domain we gathered in the previous step.
 In this step we will create a deployment, service and route for our helloworld application.
 Append the following tasks to the Ansible role.

 ```$ vi roles/hello/tasks/main.yml```